Company that Trump bashed isn't backing down

 Arnold added that even if Trump and the Republican-led Congress wind up changing tax laws that would allow U.S, firms to pay a lower rate if they brought back cash overseas to America, he has no plans to move Eaton's headquarters back to Ohio.

-"The future of U.S. tax policy is a big uncertainty.
-There is no reason to re-invert the company right now.
+"The future of U.S. tax policy is a big uncertainty," he said, adding that based on current proposals he's seen, "there is no reason to re-invert the company.
 Plus, we pay taxes on all our U.S. income," he said.

 Arnold said he has not had any discussions with the president or anyone in Trump's administration since the election, but that he is open to having a dialogue -- just like many other businesses have been.